Compliance Overview

 Impacts Maximun penalty of 250 penalty units or imprisonment for 2 years, or both.

-Responsible Manager Richard Flavel, Senior Lecturer in Crop Science
+Responsible Manager Richard Flavel, Associate Professor in Crop Science

-Coordinating Officer Richard Flavel, Senior Lecturer in Crop Science
+Coordinating Officer Richard Flavel, Associate Professor in Crop Science

 Coordinating Unit School of Environmental and Rural Science